sktime/sktime/docs/source/glossary.rst

     Scientific type
-        A class or object type to denote a category of objects defined by a common interface and data scientific purpose.
-For example, "forecaster" or "classifier".
+        A class or object type to denote a category of objects defined by a common python class interface and data scientific purpose.
+        For example, "forecaster" or "classifier", and the interface defined in ``BaseForecaster`` or ``BaseClassifier``.

+    Estimator
+        An algorithm of a specific :term:`scientific type`, implementing the python class interface defined by it.
+For example, the ``ARIMA`` class.

+    Composite estimator
+        An :term:`estimator` that consists of multiple other component estimators which can vary.
+An example would be a pipeline consisting of a transformer and forecaster.

+    Hyperparameter:
+        A parameter of a machine learning model that is set at construction.
+        Usually, this affects the model's performance.
+        Examples include the learning rate in a neural network, the number of trees in a random forest, or the regularization parameter in a linear model.

     Forecasting
         A learning task focused on prediction future values of a time series.
 For more details, see the :ref:`user_guide_introduction`.